Great SEO, or search engine optimization, starts with on-page SEO: the optimization of a brand’s website.

 So you have a Twitter, LinkedIn, Facebook, Instagram, and TikTok brand account.
 Great.
 That’s step one.
 Step two is using those platforms to engage with your audience to build your brand and your off-page SEO.

-When you provide valuable content and a great user experience, your audience will be more likely to link to your content from their own websites.
+When you provide valuable, shareable content and a great user experience, your audience will be more likely to link to your content from their own websites.
 Additionally, you can assign one staffer to do so – this will help you to focus on creating quality content and growing your backlinks.

 14. Customer Reviews